ANSSI-FR/rust-guide/src/en/unsafe/memory.md

 <div class="reco" id="MEM-UNINIT" type="Rule" title="Do not use uninitialized memory">

-The `std::mem::uninitialized` function (deprecated 1.38) must never be used.
+The `std::mem::uninitialized` function (deprecated 1.38) MUST NOT be used.
-Each usage of the `std::mem::MaybeUninit` type (stabilized 1.36) must be explicitly justified when necessary.
+Each usage of the `std::mem::MaybeUninit` type (stabilized 1.36) MUST be explicitly justified when necessary.

 </div>